viperleed/viperleed/doc/content/calc/parameters/backend.rst

 .. warning:: The use of the viperleed-jax backend is experimental.

 BACKEND selects the backend used by viperleed.calc for calculations.
-Currently only the :ref:sec_search: supports different backends (TensErLEED and viperleed-jax).
+Currently only the :ref:`sec_search` supports different backends (TensErLEED and viperleed-jax).

 **Syntax**: